/' __` __`\

 @fast Convert this function to use arrow syntax

-Thread compaction allows you to retain relevant pieces of context as you shift focus to new tasks.
+Thread forking allows you to retain relevant pieces of context as you shift focus to new tasks.

-followed by your next prompt in the input bufferThis smart compaction ensures that only information specifically relevant to your next task is carried forward, while irrelevant parts of the conversation are summarized or removed.
+@fork followed by your next prompt in the input bufferThis ensures that only information specifically relevant to your next task is carried forward, while irrelevant parts of the conversation are removed.

 Example usage: